jdmarty/workdayPlanner/README.md

  - Type an event that you want to track for that day in the input field
  - Click the save button to the right of the event that you just added to save it to memory
  - Click the Save All Events button at the top of the screen to save all events currently in the calendar
  - Click the Clear Today's Events button at the top of the screen to empty out your schedule.
+ - Click the left and right buttons on either side of the displayed date to cycle to different days
 -------------------------------------------------------------------

 # 05 Third-Party APIs: Work Day Scheduler